Ofcom

 -

-Ofcom UK / United Kingdom - Ofcom Phone Regulator in UK
+United Kingdom - Cell Phones and Telecommunications Regulator in UK

 Ofcom is the communications regulator.
 Regulates the TV, radio and video on demand sectors, fixed line telecoms, mobiles, postal services, plus the airwaves over which wireless devices operate.